 But have you ever wondered which forest in Ohio is the largest of them all?
 If so, you’ve come to the right place!
 In this article, we’ll discuss the largest state forest in Ohio, and get to know the amazing creatures that call it home.

-The Largest State Forest In Ohio: Shawnee State Forest
+The Largest State Forest in Ohio: Shawnee State Forest

 Some of the unique features of the forest include its old-growth oak-hickory and beech-maple forests, which provide a home for a wide range of species.

-The Shawnee State Forest is an amazing place, with six different natural regions coming together to create lots of diversity.
+Shawnee State Forest is an amazing place, with six different natural regions coming together to create lots of diversity.
 It’s a popular spot for people living in cities to get away from it all.
-In fact, over a million people come to visit every year, and it’s only a six-hour drive from more than 30 U.S. cities.
+In fact, more than a million people come to visit every year, and it’s only a six-hour drive from more than 30 U.S. cities.
 It is especially close to the significant population centers of Cincinnati, Columbus, Dayton, Louisville, Cleveland, Pittsburgh, Lexington, and Indianapolis.

 One interesting fact about the Shawnee State Forest is that it is home to the largest block of public land in Ohio.
 This means it is a popular destination for outdoor enthusiasts who enjoy hiking, biking, hunting, fishing, and many other recreational opportunities in the forest.